hakancoskun11/TCNo-Generator/README.md

 ![Alt text](images/img.png)

 ## How does it work ?
-You can clone the project from this repo to your own computer and run this project from within Android Studio.
+You can clone the project from this repo to your own computer and run as a jar file.